 It corresponds to the income received in advance related to the sale of prepaid mobile services, which has not been consumed by clients as of the closing date.
-The income received for prepaid mobile services is recognized in the consolidated balance sheet when Grupo ICE receives the money from its clients and wholesalers.
-This income is thereafter recognized in the consolidated statement of profit or loss as end users use the services.
+The income received for prepaid mobile services is recognized in the consolidated balance sheet when Grupo ICE receives the money from its clients and wholesalers and is recognized in the consolidated statement of profit or loss as end users use the services.